rubensworks/PhD-Thesis/content/abstract.md

 there is a need for *evolving knowledge graphs*.
 <!-- Task         -->
-As such, the goal of this PhD is to allow such evolving knowledge graphs to be stored and queried, taking into account that the *decentralized* nature Web where anyone should be able say anything about anything.
+As such, the goal of this PhD is to allow such evolving knowledge graphs to be stored and queried, taking into account the *decentralized* nature Web where anyone should be able say anything about anything.
 <!-- Object       -->
 Concretely, four challenges related to this goal are investigated: